Lego Racers (Lego theme)

-Lego Racers was a Lego product line with the first wave of sets being released in 2001.
+Lego Racers (stylized as LEGO Racers) is a discontinued Lego product line with the first wave of sets being released in 2001.
 The range was first introduced in 2001 named after the Lego Racers video game series with the first wave of sets being based on the Xalax segment of Lego Racers 2.
 The earlier sets were designed more as racing car toys than construction toy, and included a launcher element (which doubled up as a storage container) that could be used to propel the vehicles.
 Over time the theme developed and became more in line with the style of other Lego products, while still encouraging a racing form of gameplay.
 The theme also included licensed models of real-life high-speed cars, such as a Lamborghini Gallardo and a Ferrari FXX.
 The product line was discontinued in 2013 after 12 years.
 A spiritual successor Lego Speed Champions was released in 2015, with a similar premise.

 Construction sets

-According to Bricklink, The Lego Group released 254 playsets as part of the Lego Racers theme.
+According to BrickLink, The Lego Group released 254 playsets as part of the Lego Racers theme.
 The product line was eventually discontinued by the end of 2013.